-Two books were written about the 1933 Saint-Gaudens Double Eagle that spans its history from the conditions of their beginning to the the auction sale after being removed from storage at the World Trade Center before its destruction on September 11, 2001.
+The coin’s colorful history is documented in two books that span the coin’s history from the conditions of their beginning to the auction sale, including being removed from storage at the World Trade Center before its destruction on September 11, 2001.

-This is not a coin that an ordinary collector can own.
+It is not a coin that an ordinary collector can own.
 Rather than owning the coin, why not own the auction catalog from that sale?

 It was a beautifully produced auction catalog.
 Even though the catalog is a summary of Tripp’s book, it is a piece of numismatic history.
 And since I cannot afford the coins, I bought the book instead of the coin.